 Italian theatre from the fifteenth century to the present is studied.
 Topics include Renaissance satirical comedies, commedia dell'arte, Goldoni's theatrical reforms, and the works of Alfieri, D'Annunzio, Pirandello, and Dario Fo.

-Prerequisite: ITAL 202, and ITAL 321 or ITAL 322, or consent of department chair.
+Prerequisite: ITAL 202, and ITAL 322, or consent of department chair.

 Offered: As needed.